 Create unique decorations on face masks, gaiters and bandanas with these spec sheets and best practices.

 The traditional process of sewing a design or fabric directly to a garment or accessory.

 A method where water-based ink colorants are printed onto fabric after a bonding pre-treatment.
 Heat is used to cure the ink.
-It is also known as Direct to Garment printing.

 A printing process that uses extreme heat and pressure to bond designs into fabric.

 Also called tampography, pad printing transfers an image onto an object one color at a time by applying a solvent-based ink with a silicone pad.

 A method of ink jet printing direct to a garment or hard good.
 You use specialized inks that cure after printing with a UV light that follows the print head.

 For success with any decoration method, make sure you have the correct art formatted for the process chosen.
 Always consult with your decorator and test the decoration on the fabric prior to committing to a project with your customer.
 For any specific information about SanMar products please contact firstname.lastname@example.org.